 Hey do u have any pecan figures left.

 My neighbor has many boxes containing porcelain dolls, wigs, clothes, etc. that his wife made.
 There are molds also.
 His wife actually made them for years.
 He needs to get rid of all of it.
 We do not want to just throw the supplies away.
 I am trying to help him find someone who might appreciate having them or have a use for them.
-They could be finished and sold.
-Is there a market for these things?
-How do we go about finding a place for all of these things?
-There are also purchased dolls in boxes.

 I have tons of craft materials (new) like ribbons, mini figures, small wood pieces, etc. and craft magazines that I would like to sell.
 Does anyone know how to go about selling these things?
 Thank you!